ShenZheng2000/LLIE_Survey_Revise/README.md

 # Literature Review:

-* **Differentiate from Others**: (R1P6) The paper should differentiate itself from other surveys or benchmarks on the topic of low-light image enhancement.
+* **Literature Expansion**: (R5P1, R5P2, R3P2, R4P1, R1P3) A need for a more comprehensive literature review, especially including works based on Near-Infrared (NIR) light, noise distribution modeling in extremely dark environments, video enhancement models, and other high-level applications.

-* **Literature Expansion**: (R5P1, R5P2) A need for a more comprehensive literature review, especially including works based on Near-Infrared (NIR) light and other high-level applications.
+* **Redundant Figures**: (R5P3, R5P4, R5P5, R5P6) Some figures, like framework figures from other papers, might be redundant and can be removed.

-* **Redundant Figures**: (R5P3, R5P4, R5P5, R5P6) There's feedback that some figures, like framework figures from other papers, might be redundant and can be removed.
-The figures should be clearer and more comprehensible.
+* **Network Division**: (R3P3) The divisions of some network structures are not seen as appropriate (e.g., normalizing flow and optical flow)

-* **Missing Works**: (R3P2) Some works, particularly on noise distribution modeling in extremely dark environments, are missing.
+* **Re-categorization**: (R2P1) There's feedback to re-categorize traditional learning-based approaches for clarity. (e.g., HE should be stat, dehaze based on Retinex)

 # Evaluation and Analysis: